The-Young-Programmer/my-python-projects/README.md

 # my-python-projects

-This contains some of my GUI py project
+This contains some of my Terminal and GUI py project

 - kindly give  a `Star` if you like this Project
 - Make a `Pull request` to contribute to this project